 The vibe of the Marsala Bianco tile is unconventional yet more downplayed than that which inspired the collection, with a blend of warm and cool tones.
 This means natural wood or monochrome furnishings and accents in a room will look best.

-The Country Floors tile designs, somewhat more unobtrusive than their Sicilian partners.
+The Country Floors tile designs are somewhat more unobtrusive than their Sicilian partners.
 But they are great for use in more modest establishments, surrounding a fireplace perhaps.
 You can use them as a backsplash in a rustic kitchen.
 Glazed ceramic is perhaps the best base to feature multifaceted tiling designs.
 The enduring strength of the Country Floors tiles will offer an ageless delight to commercial or residential interiors, uplifted by a rich history of prevalent Sicilian interior design, even in small spaces.

 A Closer Look at the Decorative Ceramic Tiles

 Rogusa – Inspired by conventional components of Baroque design so favored in Sicília over centuries past, this example fuses artisan craftsmanship outlined in weighty and eye-catching line-work.
 They are entirely adjusted between geometric decoration and rich, brilliant twists.

 Catania – These tiles create a pattern using the ideal natural stone quartet.
 They fuse an unmistakably grand assortment of shapes so intense in their position that the grays and browns that function admirably in different tiles are set against one another to make a verifiably striking mosaic.

 Taormina – This pattern includes geometrical outlining of both conventional and more adventurous shapes.
 It exploits a characteristic and earth tone color range to play with bolder decoration, that from afar forms a subtle yet stylish, stone mosaic, and upon closer inspection, looks much the same as the walls of a Sicilian mansion.